webpro/reveal-md/README.md

 > Best quote ever.

+Note: speaker notes FTW!

 ```

 The separator syntax can be overriden (e.g. I like to use three blank lines).

+## Speaker Notes

+You can use the [speaker notes](https://github.com/hakimel/reveal.js#speaker-notes) feature by using a line starting with `Note:`.

 ## Usage